hegl0027/Mayo-BaseCamp/guide/02-extend-with-basic-component.md

 | 02 - Add Component to the route | Making the component available to the site. |
 | 03 - Link to the Component | Reference the component in the side navigation |
 | 04 - Add data to display | Add some placeholder data for now
+| 05 - Test the component | Test the display and behavior of a component

 In this file patient will be used as an example of the steps taken.